2018 Union County Deer Management Program

 - Although there will be no daily bag limit, the hunter must report any deer killed to the New Jersey Division of Fish and Wildlife through its Automated Harvest Report System, and must be authorized by that system before killing more than two deer.

-- The parks will not be closed during deer management activities; however, some portions of the parks may be closed or restricted during program operation as safety or operational needs dictate.
+- Nomahegan Park may be closed during deer management activities; the other park units will not be closed.
+However, some portions of the parks may be closed or restricted during program operation as safety or operational needs dictate.

 - The County will provide notification to park users, adjoining homeowners and the community at large through signage, press releases, and printed literature.